A Lovely Day in Lipari

 Setting Out to Explore on My Own

 City map in hand (just in case), I had the most wonderful day simply wandering through this ancient city, up and down centuries-old cobblestone streets and alleys.
-Shops no wider than as far as I could extend my arms lined the narrow road from the horseshoe-shaped waterfront.
+Tiny shops lined the narrow streets leading away from the horseshoe-shaped harbor, some barely wider than my outstretched arms.

 And so I found one of the few shops still open for business.
 As I was meandering and window shopping, one tiny store caught my eye.